elminalirzayev/Easy.Tools.GoogleCalendarEvents.Holidays.Turkiye/README.md

 It uses Google Calendar API (v3) and provides a clean interface for fetching holiday data based on language preference.

+It builds on top of the core [`Easy.Tools.GoogleCalendarEvents`](https://www.nuget.org/packages/Easy.Tools.GoogleCalendarEvents) package, which handles low-level interaction with the Google Calendar API.

 ---

 ## Installation